How Much Do Data Breaches Cost Businesses?

 Illinois law requires notification at no charge when there has been a breach or notice of the breach.
 The notification must be made “without unreasonable delay, consistent with any measures necessary to determine the scope of the breach and restore the reasonable integrity, security, and confidentiality of the data system.”

-Notification may can be delayed if a law enforcement agency determines that the notification will interfere with a criminal investigation.
+Notification may be delayed if a law enforcement agency determines that the notification will interfere with a criminal investigation.
 Law enforcement must provide a written request for the delay to the data collector.

 Illinois data breach law allows written notice, electronic notice, or substitute notice.
 Substitute notice occurs if:

-In those situations, substitute notice consist of email, posting on the data collector’s web site, or notification to major statewide or local media.
+In those situations, substitute notice consists of email, posting on the data collector’s web site, or notification to major statewide or local media.
 Illinois also allows notice based on the data collector’s own procedures as part of its information security policy as long as the timing of the notice is consistent with the requirements of the Act.

 The Illinois data breach law requires all notices to include: